mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui-cloud.rst

        the integration will display your team name and |api| token, and allow you to change your channel name.

-       .. important:: Legacy Token Deprecation

-          Legacy tokens are deprecated and will be removed in a future version of |mms|.
+       :gold:`IMPORTANT:` Legacy tokens are deprecated and will be removed in a future version of |mms|.
 You cannot edit a legacy token integration.
 Instead, you must reconfigure your Slack integration with OAuth2.

    * - VictorOps Settings